chrisgrieser/shimmering-focus/README.md

 **suited for academic writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) and footnotes are visually emphasized
-- the alt-text of images is used as caption as done in Pandoc
+- the alt-text of images is used as caption text, in line with Pandoc's conversion behavior

 **condensed**
 - uses screen real estate more efficiently to display more information